raghav-hub/battleship-ofx/Readme.md

 <p>added dependency injection to load the concrete implementations</p>
 <p>added narrow integration tests for the main api calls</p>
 <p>throroughly unit tested Fetch coordinates logic for adding a new ship to the board</p>
+<p>added exception middware handler, which logs any application error and returns a 500 status code with message</p>

 ## tests approach
 <p>following the pattern of narrow integration tests by martin fowler https://martinfowler.com/bliki/IntegrationTest.html,